 Dallas Children's Advocacy Center (DCAC) coordinates the investigation and prosecution of the most severe cases of child abuse in Dallas County.
-Last year, DCAC served more than 4,100 children (and their non-offending family members) who were sexually abused, severely physically abused, or who had witnessed a violent crime.
+Last year, DCAC served over 5,000 children (and their non-offending family members) who were sexually abused, severely physically abused, or who had witnessed a violent crime.
 Our average client is a 9-year-old girl, sexually abused by someone she knows and trusts.

 DCAC houses the Child Abuse Unit of the Dallas Police Department, five units of CPS, and a Dallas County Assistant District Attorney.
 Having all of these professionals under one roof drives collaboration and communication in the very sensitive cases that DCAC coordinates.
 DCAC has 32 partners including 27 law enforcement agencies in Dallas County, Children's Health, the Dallas County District Attorney's Office, the Dallas County Southwestern Institute for Forensic Services, the Texas Department of Family and Protective Services (Child Protective Services, Child Care Licensing, Adult Protective Services), and the University of Texas Southwestern Medical Center at Dallas - Department of Pediatrics.